nobuh/toyshader.gba/README.md

 - git clone https://github.com/nobuh/toyshader.gba.git
 - cd toyshader.gba
 - write your shader in function shader() on the shader/code.go
+- if you want to use TurnPageByKey() mode, put it on main.go before Run()
 - make

 ### How to run this demo on real hardware